IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   curl -H "X-Dataverse-key: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" -X POST "https://demo.dataverse.org/api/datasets/24/previewUrl"

 If Anonymized Access has been enabled on a Dataverse installation (see the :ref:`:AnonymizedFieldTypeNames` setting), an optional 'anonymizedAccess' query parameter is allowed.
-Setting anonymizedAccess=true in your call will create a PreviewURL that only allows an anonymized view of the Dataset (see :ref:`previewurl`).
+Setting anonymizedAccess=true in your call will create a PreviewURL that only allows an anonymized view of the Dataset (see :ref:`previewUrl`).

 .. code-block:: bash